Acid-set cheese: Production

 Rennet is also sometimes used in the processing of other fresh, soft cheeses like fromage frais, but it is not an essential ingredient and these cheeses can be produced by traditional methods without rennet or other enzymes.

 Ricotta is a high-moisture cheese, like cottage cheese, but it is not a pressed curd cheese.
 It can be made from whey or a blend of milk and whey.
 Traditionally, ricotta was produced from the whey byproduct of mozzarella and provolone production, but modern techniques usually use whole milk (sometimes without any whey).
 Milk can be blended into the whey to improve curd cohesiveness, neutralize the acid in whey and increase yield.
-This mixture of milk and whey is heated before enough food grade acid is added to drop the pH to the needed level (this could be some type of lactic, citric or acetic acid).
-Whichever type of acid is used by the cheesemaker it is important to maintain correct PH levels for the sweetness of the cheese's flavor.
+This mixture of milk and whey is heated before enough food grade acid is added to drop the pH to the needed level (this could be some type of lactic acid, citric acid or acetic acid).
+Whichever type of acid is used by the cheesemaker it is important to maintain correct pH levels for the sweetness of the cheese's flavor.
 Some methods of mass-produced cheeses will use food grade caustic soda to neutralize the acid of the whey, before heating the blend and adding the coagulating acid.